 Grand jury indicts Puerto Rico drug lord’s lawyer

-SAN JUAN, Puerto Rico (AP) — A Puerto Rico lawyer has been indicted in what authorities say was a $3 million bribery scheme to revoke a life sentence for a convicted drug dealer once dubbed the “Pablo Escobar of the Caribbean.”
+SAN JUAN, Puerto Rico (AP) — A Puerto Rico lawyer has been arrested on allegations he collected funds meant to bribe a judge to overturn a life sentence for a drug dealer once dubbed the “Pablo Escobar of the Caribbean,” officials said Tuesday.

-Both men were arrested Monday afternoon at their homes and are scheduled to appear in court Tuesday afternoon.
-Barreto’s number was unlisted and Negron’s office number produced a fax signal Tuesday.
+Both men were arrested Monday afternoon at their homes and pleaded not guilty during a court appearance Tuesday afternoon.

 Figueroa was convicted of murder in August 1995 and sentenced to 208 years in prison in Puerto Rico.
 But he escaped to the Dominican Republic in 1999 after forging his release papers, only to return to Puerto Rico a decade later.

 He was arrested again in July 2010 after a high-speed chase and was accused of shipping Colombian cocaine to the U.S. mainland through Puerto Rico.

 Rodriguez said that more than a year before Figueroa’s return to Puerto Rico, Negron sought to obtain up to $3 million to help nullify Figueroa’s conviction through bribes and had received an initial payment of at least $440,000 stuff in a suitcase.

 After Figueroa’s 2009 arrest in Puerto Rico, Negron told his client he would seek a new trial and said it would be granted if the presiding judge was offered a $300,000 bribe, according to the indictment.
 Authorities said Negron received an additional $150,000 in cash, only to return $125,000 of it in 2011 after failing to secure a new trial for Figueroa.

 The indictment does not say who provided the money, but authorities said the funds were derived from drug sales.